Page last reviewed and updated on: May 16, 2025.

 Canada holds the presidency of the G7 in 2025.
 This year, the G7 Leaders’ Summit will be hosted at the Pomeroy Kananaskis Mountain Lodge in Kananaskis, Alberta.

 Yes, you certainly can.
 While some areas around Kananaskis Village are temporarily closed, the majority of Kananaskis Country as well as the Town of Canmore are open to visitors.
-For a map of the closed areas, click here.
+For a map of the closed areas, visit the RCMP website or the Alberta Parks website.

 Kananaskis Country spans over 4,000 km² (1,500 sq mi) of provincial parks, trails, and recreation areas.
 Despite temporary closures and security presence, there is still plenty of space to explore, and many trails and outdoor areas remain open for visitors to enjoy.

-- Highwood Pass (Highway 40 via Highway 541 from Longview): The highest-paved road in Canada will open again on June 1, allowing vehicle traffic through the south end of Kananaskis.
+- Highwood Pass (Highway 40 via Highway 541 from Longview): the highest-paved road in Canada will open on June 1 following a seasonal closure, allowing vehicle traffic through the south end of Kananaskis.
 Visitors will be able to travel north on Highway 40 from Longview, Alberta to access open campgrounds and day use areas.

 Yes, definitely.
 While a meeting between the leaders of some of the world’s most advanced economies will cause attention by international media and political enthusiasts, it will also mean heightened RCMP and local police presence across the area, from the City of Calgary to the Town of Banff and the Town of Canmore in between.